 My Introduction to Holly

 In the novella, the year is 1943, and Holly is just two months shy of her 19th birthday.
-Lulamae Barnes, which is the name Holly was actually born with, was born in the rural South, a purloiner of turkey eggs, who migrates to New York where she soon changed her name and status.
-Holly Golightly becomes a free-spirited “society girl,” accompanying rich men around town; disappearing to exotic places on a whim, notifying those around her with a simple not on her mailbox stating “Miss Holiday Golightly Traveling.
-The only pet she has a cat with no name.
-Those around her are fascinated with her and hold a special type of love for her including the local bartender, Joe Bell and the narrator whom Holly decides to name Fred, after her own brother.
-Contrary to the movie, Fred was fascinated and, in his own way, in love with Holly, however not in the way Hollywood wants you to believe.
-Fred was actually gay, which may have been one of the many reasons he became so attached to Holly; she was so unconventional she would not have judged him the way he most definitely would have in 1943.
+Lulamae Barnes, which is Holly's birth name, was born in the rural South; a purloiner of turkey eggs who migrates to New York where she soon changed her name and status.
+Holly Golightly becomes a free-spirited “society girl,” accompanying rich men around town; disappearing to exotic places on a whim, notifying those around her with a simple note on her mailbox stating “Miss Holiday Golightly Traveling."
+The only pet she owns is a cat with no name.
+Those around her are fascinated by and hold a special type of love for her including the local bartender, Joe Bell and the narrator whom Holly decides to name Fred, after her own brother.
+Contrary to the movie, Fred loved Holly but not in the way Hollywood wants you to believe.
+In the original story, Fred was actually gay which may have been one of the many reasons he became so attached to Holly as she was very unconventional and would not have judged him the way he most definitely would have been in 1943.

 Also contrary to the movie, Holly does take off to live her own life in another country.
-The last Fred hears from her was when he receives an unaddressed postcard from Buenos Aires.
-The last words she writes to him are mille tendresse, French for a thousand tenderness.
-Holly did at times did show vulnerabilities, for example, she became emotional at the thought of leaving her no-named cat behind when she went to travel the world, asking Fred to promise her that he would check on his well-being.
-However she did not allow these vulnerabilities to take over.
-Whatever fear she may have had about leaving her rural home for the big of New York she squashed.
-Same can be said for her decision to travel the world.
+The last Fred hears from her is when he receives an unaddressed postcard from Buenos Aires.
+The last words she writes to him are "mille tendresse," which translated from French means "a thousand tenderness."
+Holly did at times did show some vulnerability.
+For example, she became emotional at the thought of leaving her no-named cat behind when she ventured out to travel the world, asking Fred to promise her that he would check on her pet's well-being.
+However, she did not allow these vulnerabilities to take over.
+Whatever fear she may have had about leaving her rural home for an intimidating city such as New York, she squashed.
+The same can be said for her decision to explore the rest of the world.

-Capote once said that the main reason he wrote about Holly was that he saw her as a symbol of all the girls who come to New York and “spin in the sun for a moment like May flies and then disappear.”
+Capote once said that the primary reason he wrote about Holly was that he saw her as a symbol of all the girls who come to New York and “spin in the sun for a moment like May flies and then disappear.”
 With his imagination, he wanted to rescue one girl from that anonymity and preserve her for posterity.
 This is exactly what he accomplished by gifting us with Breakfast at Tiffany's.

 (C) 2014 Brenda Thornlow